I think I have enough copies of most of the different editions of The Elements of Style on my library shelf now.

 If you're not familiar with Albert Sperisen, he was a book designer for Jane Grabhorn's Colt Press in the 1930s, and later formed his own presses, the Toyon Press and the Penguin Press.
 He was a member of the Book Club of California from 1937 until the day he died.
 And he was the club's librarian for nearly forty years.
 In 1958, Stanford University appointed him honorary Curator of Typography.
 And his own collection of fine printing is at Stanford.
 In 1982, he was awarded the Sir Thomas More Medal for book collecting by the Gleason Library Associates of the University of San Francisco.
 Counting Sperisen's copy of The Elements of Style, I now own books by, about, or formerly owned by nine recipients of the Sir Thomas More Medal for book collecting.

-I don't know exactly when Albert Sperisen acquired his copy of The Elements of Style; it may have been shortly after it was published–and yes, it is a first edition.
+I don't know exactly when Albert Sperisen acquired his copy of The Elements of Style; it may have been shortly after it was published.
 But inside the book Sperisen inserted a newsclip of an early review of the book that was written by another bookman, William Hogan.

 This book review was printed in the San Fransisco Chronicle in May 1959.
 I can identify the year from Hogan's "Notes on the Margin" at the bottom of the news article.
 Hogan reports that Oscar Handlin's book, Boston Immigrants, was being reissued that month by Harvard University Press.
 WordCat cites 1959 as the year the Harvard University Press edition of Boston's Immigrants was published.
 And I can identify the month from an advertisement at the lower left corner on the verso of the newspaper page, where May 29 is printed.
 And to be even more specific, an ad for "Guys and Dolls" on the right side of the verso cites Sat., May 23.
 In 1959, May 23rd was a Saturday.